8 Medical Complications of Anorexia

 Anorexia nervosa (AN) is one of the most prevalent eating disorders in the United States, affecting individuals of all ages, races, and genders.

-Unfortunately, it’s also one of the most dangerous eating disorders, associated with numerous medical comorbidities, or co-occurring conditions, and an overall increased mortality risk.
-[1]
+Unfortunately, it’s also one of the most dangerous eating disorders, associated with an overall increased mortality risk.1

 What is Anorexia Nervosa?

-Anorexia nervosa is a serious mental health disorder, characterized by a distorted body image and an extreme fear of or aversion to gaining weight.
+Anorexia nervosa is a serious mental health disorder characterized by a distorted body image and an extreme fear of or aversion to gaining weight.2

-There is likely no one cause of AN, but rather a variety of factors that combine in certain individuals to produce these disordered thoughts and behaviors.
-Indeed, a number of genetic, psychological, and environmental considerations have all been linked to the development of anorexia nervosa, or identified as risk factors.
-[2]
+There is likely no single cause of AN, but rather a combination of factors that affect certain individuals to produce these disordered thoughts and behaviors.
+Indeed, a number of genetic, psychological, and environmental considerations have all been linked to the development of anorexia nervosa, or identified as risk factors.3

 Heart